Amriesgrace/BYARENT/instructions.md

 ### Create the backend page for the app.
 [Use package as per framework assigned to build on.]

-- Create a login and signup page use Allauth(django) or Auth(laravel) or Passportjs(express) package to manage this.
+- Create a login and signup page use Passportjs(express) package to manage this.

-- User model(id,email,password).

 - Fetch house details from the database.

 - User should be able to edit, update, create or delete houses to be sold.

+- User model(id,email,password).
-- House model(id,item_name,description,price,pictures).
+- House model(id,item_name,description,price,pictures)
 - Cart model(id,item_id,item_name,user_id)
+- Order model(id,item_id,item_name,user_id).

+-Clear the cart on a successful order placement.
 - Create a checkout page that shows items in cart.
 - Create an orders page for successfully checked out items.Store orders in database.

-- Order model(id,item_id,item_name,user_id).Clear the cart on a successful order placement.

 - Deploy your app on Heroku